Medical expert of the article

 - hormonal disorders.

-It has been shown that growth retardation in chronic kidney failure in children is not associated with a decrease in the secretion of growth hormone or a deficiency of insulin-like growth factor-1.
-It is suggested that it is caused by an increase in the content of proteins that bind the latter due to the decrease in glomerular filtration, which in turn leads to a decrease in the biological activity of the insulin-like growth factor-1.
+It has been proven that growth retardation in chronic renal failure in children is not associated with a decrease in growth hormone secretion or a deficiency of insulin-like growth factor-1.
+It is assumed that it is due to an increase in the content of proteins that bind the latter due to a decrease in glomerular filtration, which, in turn, leads to a decrease in the biological activity of insulin-like growth factor-1.